MarcusTL12/yatzy_solver/README.md

 in the layer below, then weight by the probability of that particular reroll.

-To find the total expected score of a given state we loop over the possible ways to reroll (32 or 64 combinations), then find the expected score for each of those and pick the highest one.
-This will be the expected score for the current state, and which one we picked will be the combination to reroll.
+To find the total expected score of a given state we loop over the possible ways to reroll (32 or 64 comiBinations), then find the expected score for each of those and pick the highest one.
+This will be the expected score for the current state, and which one we picked will be the comiBination to reroll.

 ### Sizes of layers